 First, recall from Section 1.1 the difficulties of identifying a plausible and uncontroversial account of what the ethical supervenes on.
 Nicolas Sturgeon suggests that one conclusion to draw from these difficulties is that there is no dialectically significant ethical supervenience thesis.
 For example, he accepts the supervenience of the ethical on the natural, but he suggests that his reasons for accepting it are just his reasons for accepting ethical naturalism (2009, 61).
 He argues that philosophers who reject naturalism are likewise in a position to reject the supervenience of the ethical on the natural (2009, 62–7).

 There are two important potential ways of replying to this argument.
 First, one might seek a non-parochial argument for ethical supervenience, such as the one suggested in Section 2.
 However, this might not be fully successful: as noted in Section 2, discussions of supervenience seem unavoidably to involve controversial philosophical commitments, for example to various species of modality or to philosophically interesting conceptual truths.
 Second, one might be able to find dialectically effective parochial arguments.
 For example, Sturgeon himself seeks to make such an argument against the non-cognitivist (2009, 83–88).
 To take another example, most ethical non-naturalists grant at least the strong metaphysical supervenience of the ethical on the non-ethical, which allows the brute necessity challenge posed in Section 4 to have dialectical force against them.
 However, some philosophers have suggested that the complaint about brute necessities is itself a parochial one.
-For example, Horgan and Timmons (1992, 227) suggest that the objectionability of brute supervenience connections is a distinctively naturalistic commitment.
+For example, Terence Horgan and Mark Timmons (1992, 227) suggest that the objectionability of brute supervenience connections is a distinctively naturalistic commitment.
 This thought has been embraced by some non-naturalists.
 For example, Nick Zangwill (1997, 509) suggests that the bruteness of ethical supervenience can simply be embraced.

 A second way to deflate the dialectical force of ethical supervenience is to grant that explaining it is a good thing to do, but deny that this is a particularly weighty consideration in the context of theory-choice (compare Enoch 2011, 147–8).
 The issues here are far from clear, but it is worth emphasizing two costs to this reply.
-First, embracing brute ethical supervenience is inconsistent with the essentialist account of modality discussed above.
+First, as Gideon Rosen (2020) points out, embracing brute ethical supervenience is inconsistent with the essentialist account of modality discussed above.
 (Recall that according to this account, all necessary truths are explained by facts about essences).
-Because the essentialist account is one of the most powerful and well-developed accounts of modality, embracing inconsistency with it offers up a significant hostage to fortune.
+Because the essentialist account is one of the most powerful and well-developed accounts of modality, embracing inconsistency with it offers up a significant hostage to metaphysical fortune.
 Second, the avoidance of brute necessary connections seems to be a central part of metaphysical methodology.
 Even if modal structure is not the most fundamental metaphysical structure, it is typically treated as a good guide to such structure (Kment, 2015).
 It is hard to see why this would be so unless necessary connections disclosed some deeper explanatory relationship.
 This suggests that the philosopher who wishes to find in ethics an exception to this principle may need to provide a clear methodological reason for doing so.

 - Blackburn, Simon, 1971, “Moral Realism”, in John Casey (ed.), Morality and Moral Reasoning, London: Methuen. pp. 101–124.